RossMcMillan92/ITCSS-Sass-Structure/README.md

 **Note:** '.btn--primary' and '.btn--secondary' extend the silent class '%btn' rather than '.btn'.
 This is so we can nest the '.btn' class elsewhere without Sass creating extra unneeded code.
 [Harry Roberts goes into more details about this here](http://csswizardry.com/2014/01/extending-silent-classes-in-sass/).

+##### Use mixins instead of @extend
+The thought of this scared me at first because it gives the illusion of waste, but it makes a lot of sense when explained.
+(Harry goes into great detail on this here)[http://csswizardry.com/2014/11/when-to-use-extend-when-to-use-a-mixin/#when-to-use-a-mixin].

 #### Use of classes
 Classes should be used to style every element where possible.
 Sass makes it very easy to nest rules within each other, causing unnecessary specificity.
 Avoid this unless you have no control over the markup.